 We keep coming back to this because it should be your top concern.
 Go the extra mile, from providing a rich resource for searchers to catering to every step in the journey you want them to have.
 Make your site the best answer to your users’ questions, for as many people as possible.
 Put this into action:

-- Tighten up your content.
-Effective modern SEO will always return to content and the value of that content.
+Tighten up your content.
+Effective SEO always returns to content and the value of that content.
 Scour every blurb and make sure that it is all crafted with relevance to the user in mind.

-- Be an authority.
+Be an authority.
 Is the content useful enough to link to?
 Do other authoritative sites use that website as a reference or citation?
 You want the answer to be “yes” as much of the time as possible, and having even a handful of pages that achieve this will give your site a lot of traction.

 SEO = Content, or Content = SEO

 This starts with writing great page titles and extends to meta descriptions.
 The first line of content your audience sees is also a top consideration for search engines, so effort should be invested accordingly.
-Feature catchy and clickable headlines and page titles, and rich meta descriptions, that accurately describe what the page is about.
+Feature catchy and clickable headlines and page titles and rich meta descriptions that accurately describe what the page is about.
 This also helps social media shareability — both right from the page or through viral posts within the different social media sites.
-All of this should be viewed from a perspective that makes your information actionable--if your content doesn’t drive user decisions or outcomes, its value is limited.
+All of this should be viewed from a perspective that makes your information actionable — if your content doesn’t drive user decisions or outcomes, its value is limited.

 Every word should be directed at the target audience’s search intent.
 If a query is transactional, make sure the page explicitly and easily enables that transaction.
 If a search query is informational, this usually requires a blog post type of format that includes the informative content that your reader would want, with links to any supplemental material.
 Also, don’t forget the power of video.

 Present content with variable length.
 Sometimes a high word count is best, and sometimes it’s not.
 The right approach is the one that best addresses user search intent, and meets the need that led them to the site in the first place.
 Have you provided all the information about the product they could possibly need to make the decision to move forward?
 If not, you leave the door open for them to return to the SERP and turn their attention somewhere else, losing a potential conversion.

-Ensure that your content is viewable, and maintaining a smooth UX, on a small screen.
+Ensure that your content is viewable, and maintains a smooth UX, on a small screen.
 With an ever-expanding share of web visits coming from mobile, the mobile experience has to be considered, and polished, from day one.

 Publish original research studies, statistics, user-generated content and anything else that reinforces your authority and credibility as an online resource.
 This invites others to link to you, rewarding you not only with a better search ranking but organic referrals via links.
 Another way to give a page authority is to create topic clusters around this pillar topic with powerful anchor text with thoughtful internal linking strategy.